 - How have you been?: This greeting is similar to “How are you?”
 But “How have you been?” is used when you haven’t seen someone for a longer time, like several months or longer.

 B: I’ve been busy working a lot.
 How about you?

-- I’m so happy to see you again: This sentence is used in the situation which people have not meet each others for a period of time.
+- I’m so happy to see you again: This sentence is used in a situation in which people have not met each other for a period of time.